abhinandan0y/QCML/README.md

 ```

 #### Step 3: Define the Quantum Layer
-#Here, we will define a simple quantum circuit using Pennylane.
+#Here, define a simple quantum circuit using Pennylane.

 ```python